UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/announcements.markdown

 **Thursday 11am-noon:** MVB 4.01<br />
 **Friday 4pm-5pm:** MVB 4.01

-The quiz for this week is also now fixed - to account for it going up late, I'm pushing the deadline back to **noon this Monday (the 9th)**.
+The quiz link for this week is also now fixed - to account for it going up late, I'm pushing the deadline back to **noon this Monday (the 9th)**.
+Sorry about that!

 Best wishes,